Healing Cracked Feet

 We begin taking care of our feet only when these cracks cut deep and start bleeding.
 And then we try to find quick-fix solutions through soothing gels or creams.

-- Madaadi lepam available in Ayurvedic shops , both are ideal applications for cracked feet
+- Madaadi lepam is available in Ayurvedic shops, both are ideal applications for cracked feet.

 - Mix 1 teaspoon of sesame oil in three tablespoons of beeswax.
-Warm the mixture a little and apply on the affected areas.
+Warm the mixture a little and apply to the affected areas.

 - Use warm sesame oil or ghee on cracked feet.

 - Apply a mixture of 1 teaspoon of mango tree sap and 1 tablespoon of water to the broken skin.

 - A daily routine of cleaning and moisturizing will help.
 Before going to bed, soak your feet in warm soapy water for 15minutes.
 Wash and dry, then take one teaspoon of Vaseline, add the juice of a lemon to it.
 Rub this mixture into cracked heels and other areas of the feet till it is thoroughly absorbed.

 - A mixture of glycerin and rose water too, if applied regularly, helps to soothe and cure cracked feet.

 - After washing the feet thoroughly, coat the cracks with hydrogenated vegetable oil.
 Wear thick socks and keep overnight.
 Repeat the treatment for a few days.
 It fetches rewarding results.

 - Apply the pulp of ripe banana on the cracks, rinse after 10 minutes.